Maria Adams, MS, MPH, RD

 A low-sodium diet restricts the amount of sodium (salt) in your diet.
 On this diet, you should aim to consume no more than 2,300 milligrams (mg) of sodium per day.
 This is the amount in about one teaspoon of table salt.

 is a mineral found in many foods.
 Most people consume much more sodium than they need.
 Diets high in sodium can increase blood pressure.
-A high-sodium diet can also increase your risk of
+A high-sodium diet may increase your risk of

 stroke.
-Reducing your sodium intake can help lower blood pressure.
+Reducing your sodium intake may help lower blood pressure.

 Foods highest in sodium include table salt (about 50% sodium), convenience foods, preserved foods, and processed foods.
 Examples of processed foods include:

 Foods to avoid:

 American Heart Association

 Dietitians of Canada

 Guidelines for a low sodium diet.
 UCSF Medical Center website.
 Available at: https://www.ucsfhealth.org/education/guidelines_for_a_low_sodium_diet.
 Accessed May 8, 2014.

 How to follow a low-sodium diet.
 Heart Failure Society of America website.
 Available at: http://www.hfsa.org/how-to-follow-a-low-sodium-diet.
 Accessed May 8, 2014.

 Last reviewed May 2016 by Dianne Scheinberg Rishikof MS, RD, LDN